trizen/raku-rosettacode/programming_tasks/L/Loop_over_multiple_arrays_simultaneously.md

-Note that we can also factor out the concatenation by making the <tt>Z</tt> metaoperator apply the <tt>~</tt> concatenation operator across each triple:
+Note that we can also factor out the concatenation by making the `Z` metaoperator apply the `~` concatenation operator across each triple:

 ```perl
 .say for <a b c> Z~ <A B C> Z~ 1, 2, 3;